CEI-lab/FastRobots-2023/docs/Lab8.md

 # Lab 8 Stunts!

 ## Objective
-The purpose of this lab is to combine everything you've done up till now, and especially [labs 6](Lab6.md) and [7](Lab7.md), to do fast stunts. _This_ is the reason you labored all those long hours in the lab carefully soldering up and mounting your components!
+The purpose of this lab is to combine everything you've done up till now to do fast stunts. _This_ is the reason you labored all those long hours in the lab carefully soldering up and mounting your components!
-Your grade will be based partially on the design and partially on how fast your robot manages to complete the stunt (relative to everyone else in class).
-We will also have everyone vote on the best blooper video - the award will be two bonus points.
+Your grade will be based partially on your hardware/software design and partially on how fast your robot manages to complete the stunt (relative to everyone else in class).
+We will also have everyone vote on the coolest stunt and the best blooper video - the top picks will receive up to 2 bonus points.

 ## Parts Required